JsWorld

 3.1 JavaScript

-For common web applications you should use the regular JavaScript data files in the locales/js/ directory.
+For simple web applications you can use the regular JavaScript files in the locales/js/ directory.
 Use a <script> tag to include them, which places an object "POSIX_LC.<locale_code>" into your JavaScript namespace.
 The namespacing is done in way which allows you to include multiple locale definitions, without causing clashes.

 <!-- Include the JsWorld formatting classes -->